Is this just quantum biology in action?

 I told him that I could find out in a week what the other wavelengths might do using the tools that I developed for Intel.
 It turned out to be more challenging that I thought.
 Fortunately, I had my exit capital to found PhotoMed Technologies.
 After 18 years in stealth research mode, the thing finally came full circle.

 PhotoMed’s team got surprising results that its anesthesiologist and neurologist advisors said could not be explained by current texts.
 1 out of 3 people said that they felt better, but that was not very informative.
-This was frustrating because Intel wouldn’t pay the service bill if I told that their computer “feels better”.
+This was frustrating because Intel wouldn’t pay the service bill if I only told that their computer “feels better”.

 It was easy to make a lamp that could emit any wavelength.
 So now I had a much bigger problem, what explains the medical change?
 We were missing the “how it works” presentation slide.
 We still could not answer HOW it works, only precisely which second that it worked based on thermal imaging.

 Because the imaging shows an instantaneous change, conventional medical explanations are ruled out.
 This only leaves us, and theoretical physicists who have looked at this, with just one uncomfortable theory.
 The right wavelength photon or sequence flips the quantum biological switch.
 Or, as your grandmother might say, it was just going back-to-normal.

 PhotoMed’s anesthesiologist and neurologist advisors suggested this process of flipping the switch might represent a new branch of medicine.